 Deep Purple’s latest album, “Whoosh!”, follows their worldwide chart-topping albums “inFinite” (2017) and “NOW What?!”
 (2013).
 For the third time, Deep Purple joined forces with producer Bob Ezrin, who has worked with the likes of KISS, Pink Floyd, Alice Cooper and numerous other international superstars.
 Together they created the most versatile album in the history of their collaboration.

-Ian Gillan, Roger Glover, Ian Paice, Steve Morse and Don Airey, Mark VIII of the band, continue to travel the scope of hard rock — the textures and nuances of recent works are anything but thudding retreads.
-If you set a random play setting for the band’s entire catalogue, the result is one of the finest musical outputs to grace rock music.
+Ian Gillan, Roger Glover, Ian Paice, Steve Morse and Don Airey continue to travel the scope of hard rock — the textures and nuances of their recent works are anything but thudding re-treads.
+They “stretched out in all directions” without any limitation, letting their creativity go.

 “Deep Purple is putting the Deep back into Purple,” was the half-joking motto in the studio after the first songs created made it clear that Ezrin and Purple were on a path to creating an album pushing the boundaries of time, while voicing their resentment about the current situation of the world and addressing all generations.

 “We’ve included everything that made the whole band smile, including Bob Ezrin.
 We’ve always enjoyed making music and having the incredible luxury of a loyal audience.”